Ruby Sunday: Appearances

-Ruby subsequently adventures with the Doctor in the episodes "Space Babies", where she aids the Doctor in solving the mystery of a mysterious Bogeyman aboard a spaceship, "The Devil's Chord", where she helps defeat the God of Music, Maestro (Jinkx Monsoon), and in "Boom", she helps the Doctor safely get off a landmine which threatens to kill him.
-In the episode "73 Yards", the Doctor disappears after breaking a fairy circle, leaving her on her own with a mysterious woman who scares off any who interact with the woman.
-Ruby spends many years alone, eventually thwarting the efforts of Prime Minister Roger ap Gwilliam (Aneurin Barnard), who threatens to bring the world to the brink of nuclear war, by making him interact with the woman, who makes him run off in terror.
+Ruby subsequently travels with the Doctor in the episodes "Space Babies", where she aids the Doctor in solving the mystery of a mysterious Bogeyman aboard a spaceship, "The Devil's Chord", where she helps defeat the God of Music, Maestro (Jinkx Monsoon), and in "Boom", she helps the Doctor safely get off a landmine which threatens to kill him, and the planet as a result.
+In "73 Yards", the Doctor disappears after breaking a fairy circle, leaving her on her own with a mysterious woman who scares off any who interact with the woman.
+Ruby spends many years alone, eventually thwarting the efforts of far-right Prime Minister Roger ap Gwilliam (Aneurin Barnard), who threatens to bring the world to the brink of nuclear war, by making him interact with the woman, who makes him run off in terror.
 Ruby eventually dies of old age, at which point the figure approaches her; time resets as it's revealed Ruby was the woman all along, with Ruby preventing the Doctor's disappearance.
-Ruby subsequently appears in "Dot and Bubble" and "Rogue".
+Ruby subsequently appears in "Dot and Bubble" as she assists the Doctor in rescuing an Earth colony of young people from the slug-like Man-Traps.
+It is revealed that this community are actually white supremacists and choose inevitable death in the outside world in their intentions to colonise the planet, shunning the Doctor.
+Ruby supports the Doctor though his heartbreak on learning their racially-motivated dislike for him.
+In "Rogue", the Doctor has taken her to a party in Bath, England in 1813 and she meets a shy young woman named Emily (Camilla Aiko) with whom she develops a friendship while the Doctor meets and flirts with Rogue (Jonathan Groff).
+Together, they stop an invasion of Chuldur - one of whom is revealed to be Emily - and Rogue is lost in the effort to save Ruby.
+Ruby supports the Doctor through the loss, further cementing their closeness and friendship.